Meal Plan FAQs

 Fall Semester

-• Brunch on Friday, December 9 is the last meal served as part of fall semester meal plans.
+• Breakfast on Friday, December 8 is the last meal served as part of fall semester meal plans.

 Spring Semester